Early Inheritance Equity Release

 The concept of inheritance is long overdue, a change-up, especially now that Britons live longer, better, healthier, and more active lives.
 Today, you can receive an inheritance early from your parents, for example, even if they’ve taken out an equity release plan.
 Several people plan to rely on that inheritance, instead of a pension, to fund their retirement.
 So, getting an early inheritance can be quite beneficial for your future financial planning etc.

 Skipton Building Society did some research recently and found that 1 out of 4 people don’t plan to give their children an inheritance.
 Something new has happened: spending the kid’s inheritance (or SKIers for short).
-More and more retired folks are celebrating the end of their lives with their children’s inheritance money.
+More and more retired folks are celebrating the end of their lives with their children’s inheritance money and find the equity release uses enjoyable.

 Passing on a Legacy